ozfortress/ozfortress_docs/docs/info/bans.md

 !!! danger "Ban Penalty for Alternate Account Usage"
     **24-Month/2-Year Ban**.

+### Alting Assistance Ban
+Alting Assistance Bans are given to those who assist another player with playing on an Alternate Account within ozfortress, or have knowledge of a person on their roster playing on an Alternate Account within ozfortress.

+!!! danger "Ban Penalty for Alting Assistance"
+    **6-Month Ban**.
+    **12-Month/1-Year Ban for those who are Captains of the roster where an Alternate Account is found**.

 ### Account Sharing Ban
 Bans awarded to those who share a single account/one individual's account.
 These bans are typically 24 month bans.